 Claiming compensation for occupational injuries or diseases

-If you are involved in an accident at work or develop an illness caused by your working conditions, then you can claim from the Compensation Fund.
+If you’re involved in an accident at work or develop an illness caused by your working conditions, you can claim from the Compensation Fund.
 Here’s what you need to know.

 Claims will only be paid if they are submitted in the correct way and on time.
 Claims will not be paid if: